dmbarbour/glas/docs/GlasDesign.md

 *Note:* Non-deterministic choice in a log message or recording condition might be interpreted as a composition, i.e. set of messages, all conditions are true.
 For profiling dynamic index, we might heuristically split costs.

-### Validation

-Annotations can express assertions, type annotations, even proofs.
-However, type systems and proof-carrying code are deep subjects and I won't touch them here.
-Assertions are a lot simpler:

-        assert(Chan, Cond, Message) { Operation }
-        (%an (%an.assert Chan Cond Message) Operation)

-We might interpret an assertion over an operation as expressing an invariant.
-Based on configuration for Chan, this could be randomly sampled and tested again for stack traces, or tested continuously for every change that affects Cond (modulo hierarchical transactions).
-If Cond is non-deterministic, all conditions must be true.

-Use of *static* assertions - plus a few conventions for static channel names - might prove a convenient way to express arbitrary unit tests within a program.
-Non-deterministic conditions could serve as a basis for fuzz testing.

-### Optimization

-Annotations will guide most performance features - acceleration, caching, laziness, parallelism, use of content-addressed storage.
-See *Performance* below.
-They might also guide JIT compilation and optimizers directly, such as inlining calls.

-## Debugging

-The runtime can be configured to listen on a TCP port for debugger interactions.
-The same port may be shared for 'http' and 'rpc' calls.
-By convention, we might reserve `"/sys/*"` for runtime use.
-The runtime could even integrate a browser-based debugger.
-Access to status, recent logs, profiling information, application state, etc. can be provided through this interface.
-Administrative tools - pause, continue, update, restart, etc. - are also feasible.
-Authorization for debugger access should be configurable, too.

 ## Performance

-This isn't an exhaustive list, just a few ideas.
+Annotations will guide performance features - acceleration, caching, laziness, parallelism, use of content-addressed storage.
+They might also guide JIT compilation and optimizers directly, such as guiding partial evaluation or inlining.

 ### Acceleration